-The standard of education and schools in Helsinki and Finland as a whole is regarded as one of the highest in the world.
+The standard of education and schools in Helsinki and Finland as a whole is regarded as among the highest in the world.
 Expats moving to Helsinki with children can count themselves lucky to be in a country with such an impressive learning culture.
-Finland's fantastic social support extends to quality education and learning support to foreigners.
+Finland's fantastic social welfare extends to quality education and learning support to foreigners.

-Children may have longer recess periods and less homework than in other countries but teachers are highly valued and well paid.
-While education in Finland may come across as unorthodox, the country has a proven track record of academic excellence and a culture of individual attention which helps children overcome their most difficult learning challenges.
+Children may have longer recess periods and less homework than in other countries, while teachers are highly valued and well paid.
+Education in Finland may come across as unorthodox, but the country has a proven track record of academic excellence and a culture of individual attention which helps children overcome their most difficult learning challenges.

 Public schools in Helsinki

 Expats legally residing in Finland are entitled to send their child to a public school at no cost.
 Lessons are taught mostly in Finnish or Swedish and, as a result, public education is more often taken up by those who intend on staying in the country long term or those with young children who will be able to pick up the language quickly.
 That said, multicultural preparatory education programmes implement bilingual support to better integrate children and families into Finnish society.

 Finnish public schools boast high standards, and there is often little difference in the quality of education from one school to the next.
 The Finnish education system covers everything from early childhood education to higher education.

 Pre-primary education is the year before children turn seven and start basic education.
 Pre-primary schools are free, and attendance is compulsory.

 Primary education in Finland is called basic education or comprehensive school.
-Starting the year a child turns seven up till they complete the basic education syllabus at age 16, comprehensive schooling is free and affords top-class learning environments.
+Starting in the year a child turns seven up till they complete the basic education syllabus at age 16, comprehensive schooling is free and affords top-class learning environments.